• Home

 Support is individualized and focused on what works best for your family.

-Not always — many families do well with clinic or virtual visits.
+Not always — many families do well virtual visits.

 That said, in-home visits can be especially helpful in the first few weeks.
 They allow for hands-on support in the comfort of your own home, where feeding usually happens.
 Leaving the house with a new baby can feel challenging early on, and in-home care can make support feel easier and calmer during that time.